The person at the center of this case

 Start here

-Who was the white male, age 35-40, over 6 feet tall with dark bushy hair, seen near Zywicki's vehicle in a tractor-trailer?
-Why has he never been identified?
+Who was the white male truck driver, age 35-40, over 6 feet tall with dark bushy hair, seen near Zywicki's vehicle at mile marker 83 on I-80?

-Where are Zywicki's missing personal items: the Cannon 35mm camera and Lorus musical wristwatch with green umbrella design that plays 'Raindrops Keep Falling On My Head'?
+Where are Tammy's missing personal items: a Cannon 35mm camera and a Lorus brand musical wristwatch with a green umbrella design that plays 'Raindrops Keep Falling On My Head'?

-On August 23, 1992, 21-year-old Tammy J. Zywicki departed Evanston, Illinois, for college in Grinnell, Iowa, but never arrived; her abandoned vehicle was found on I-80 in Central Illinois the same day.
-Nine days later, her body was discovered along I-44 in rural Lawrence County, Missouri, with fatal stab wounds.
-The identity of the killer remains unknown, though a tractor-trailer driver matching a specific description was seen near her vehicle, and several personal items including a camera and distinctive musical watch are still missing.
+On August 23, 1992, 21-year-old Tammy J. Zywicki left Evanston, Illinois, for college in Grinnell, Iowa, but never arrived; her abandoned car was found on I-80 in Central Illinois near mile marker 83.
+Nine days later, her body was discovered along I-44 in rural Lawrence County, Missouri, stabbed to death, with a tractor-trailer driver spotted near her vehicle around the time of her disappearance.
+The identity of the truck driver and the full circumstances of her murder remain unsolved, and investigators seek information about a white male suspect and missing personal items including a camera and distinctive musical watch.

 Try asking